gravity-ui/uikit/src/components/controls/TextArea/README.md

 </ExampleBlock>
 LANDING_BLOCK-->

-`clear` - this view could be used in case of using custom wrapper for TextArea.
+`clear` - this view could be used in case of using custom wrapper for `TextArea`.

 <!--LANDING_BLOCK
 <ExampleBlock code={`<TextArea view="clear" placeholder="Placeholder" />`}>